abainbridge/deadfrog-lib/README.md

 ## Advantages

 * Simple easy to use API.
-* Predictable performance that scales linearly with CPU speed, unlike hardware accelerated drawing whose speed can vary by orders of magnitude due depending on graphics driver version.
+* Reliable results - unlike hardware accelerated drawing where output can change depending on the graphics card or even the driver version.
 * It's tiny.
 Less than 5000 lines of code.
-The DLL is about 8K bytes when dynamically linked against the Visual Studio runtime libraries.
+The DLL is about 15K bytes when dynamically linked against the Visual Studio runtime libraries.
+* Easy to debug.
+Unlike OpenGl/DirectX etc, you can step through all the code in the debugger to see why your rendering code isn't working.
 * Written in C++ with a C interface (to make it easy to use from other languages).
 * Python bindings provided (not recently updated).
 * Permissive BSD licence.
-* Depends on NO third-party libraries.
+* Depends on no third-party libraries.
-* Easy to port to other platforms (Currently code is limited to Win32).
+* Easy to port to other platforms (but currently limited to Windows).

 ## Design Details